A Layman’s Guide To HS and HTS Codes

 When you don’t comprehend and properly apply proper product classifications for international shipping, you can face legal penalties which, if you’re not prepared, can sink your business.
 You can also have your goods seized, defeating the very purpose of your business.

 With that in mind, we’ve prepared this layman’s guide to understanding HS and HTS codes.
 They may seem a bit complex and convoluted at first, but hang in there.

 We’ll help you understand both systems, why they matter, and how to apply them properly.
 We’ll also give you some resources to help you dig deeper into specific items that may be applicable to your business.

 This is an Intro 101 to these codes.

 Ready?
 Let’s get started.

-What Is The Harmonized System?
+What Is The International Harmonized System (HS)?